 Greater Louisville, pronounced “LOU-a-vuhl,” is a thriving city of about 1.2 million people.
 Our city offers all of the benefits of a contemporary city on the move, along with the gracious hospitality that has made this region legendary.
 Our area boasts:

-an awesome sports scene that features the world famous Kentucky Derby, professional baseball, arena football, and frequent major touring events in golf, racing, and extreme sports;
+- an award-winning arts scene with top-level theater, music and visual arts; an awesome sports scene that features the world famous Kentucky Derby, professional baseball and frequent major touring events in golf, racing and extreme sports;

 - a parks system designed by Frederick Law Olmsted that is the envy of cities nationwide;

 - a vibrant downtown life, featuring Fourth Street Live, Waterfront Park, Big Four Walking Bridge, Louisville Slugger Field, waterfront hiking and biking trails, and the Falls of the Ohio;

 - and the breathtaking natural beauty of Kentucky, home to spectacular lakes, stunning mountains, mysterious forests, Mammoth Cave and the Red River Gorge.

 Louisville has also won quite a few honors over the years, including being named one of the nation’s friendliest cities.
 Visit our Louisville Accolades page to learn more.